bsoyka/policy/privacy-policy.md

 You can track changes to this privacy policy at the following URL: https://github.com/bsoyka/policy/commits/main/privacy-policy.md

+You can also subscribe to changes to my policy documents, including this privacy policy, by "watching" this GitHub repository: https://gh.bsoyka.me/policy

 ## Contacting Me

 Questions regarding this privacy policy, my information practices, or my sites